AlazarGT/printf/README.md

-#this is a group project for ALX implementation for print f
+group project for ALX implementation for printf